pyca/cryptography/docs/contributing.rst

 Most projects' APIs are designed with a philosophy of "make easy things easy, and make hard things possible".
-One of the perils of writing cryptographic code is that code that is secure looks just like code that isn't, and produces results that are also difficult to distinguish.
-As a result ``cryptography`` has, as a design philosophy: "make it hard to do insecure things".
+One of the perils of writing cryptographic code is that secure code looks just like insecure code, and it's results are almost always indistinguishable.
+As a result ``cryptography`` has, as a design
+philosophy: "make it hard to do insecure things".
 Here are a few strategies for API design which should be both followed, and should inspire other API choices:

 If it is incorrect to ignore the result of a method, it should raise an exception, and not return a boolean ``True``/``False`` flag.
 For example, a